 Some lenders have even stricter requirements, stating it must be a parent that gives you the money.

-If you’re not sure whether your relative or friend can gift you a deposit, speak to your local mortgage mortgage adviser in Castleford to check whether certain lenders would accept your circumstances.
+If you’re not sure whether your relative or friend can gift you a deposit, speak to one of our mortgage advisers to check whether certain lenders would accept your circumstances.

 What are the rules of using a gifted deposit as a first time buyer?